vgaugry/jellysmack-rick-morty-api/README.md

 ### Git repository organisation
 The functionnal part is on the `main` branch.

+The branch used to develop is the branch `dev`.

 You can find all features in order of development on `feature1`, `feature2`, `feature3` and `featureCSV` branches.

 You can also find a unit test initiation on the branch `tests` but it needs refactoring to work properly.